Broodco/php_docker_mysql_template/phpdocker/README.md

-PHPDocker.io generated environment - Modified by
+PHPDocker.io generated environment - Modified by Broodco
 ==================================

 Ensure the webserver config on `phpdocker/nginx/nginx.conf` is correct for your project.
 PHPDocker.io will have